Insights Blog

 Facilities.
 Hangar, storage and fees associated with basing your jet at its home airport.

-Will you be utilizing supplemental crew throughout the year?
-If necessary for your operation, that can be included here.
+Will you be utilizing supplemental crew throughout the year when your primary crew is on vacation or in training?
+If necessary for your operation, those expenses should be included here.

 Maintenance.
 You want to budget for both scheduled and unscheduled maintenance costs.

 Unscheduled maintenance is a line item you want to include for when the unexpected happens.
 This is harder to budget for.
-Most OEMs and management companies can help assist in giving you an idea of what to set aside.
+Most OEMs and management companies can help by giving you a range of what to set aside based on the make, model, and age of your aircraft.

 Charts, manuals, subscriptions.
 This is a catch-all for the miscellaneous line items that can add up fast to significant amounts.
 Again, this will vary by the size and type of aircraft.
-If you have been in operation for a few years, you can use the previous year to get a good idea of what this will cost you.
+If you have been in operation for a few years, you can use the previous year to get a good idea of what this will cost you, then make adjustments based on any changes being considered.
+If this is a new plane, consult with a management company for common expenses they are seeing on other aircraft in their fleet.

 Final thoughts to consider.